-4 SEMANTICS-BASED MODELS AND CONTEXT MULTINOMIALS
+IV.
+SEMANTICS-BASED MODELS AND CONTEXT MULTINOMIALS

 One possibility to deal with the ambiguity of the semantic representation is to explicitly model contextual dependencies.
-This can be done by introducing constraints on the appearance representation by modeling constellations of parts [16], [14] or object relationships [50], [18].
-However, the introduction of such constraints increases complexity and reduces the invariance of the representation, sacrificing generalization.
-A more robust alternative is to keep bag-of-features, but represent images at a higher level of abstraction where ambiguity can be more easily detected.
-This is the strategy pursued in this work, where we exploit the fact that the two types of SMN co-occurrences have different stability to extract more reliable contextual features.
+This can be done by introducing constraints on the appearance representation, by modeling constellations of parts [16], [14] or object relationships [50], [18].
+However, the introduction of such constraints increases complexity, and reduces the invariance of the representation, sacrificing generalization.
+A more robust alternative is to keep bag-of-features, but represent images at a higher level of abstraction, where ambiguity can be more easily detected.
+This is the strategy pursued in this work, where we exploit the fact that the two types of SMN co-occurrences have different stability, to extract more reliable contextual features.

-4.1 From Semantics to Context
+A. From Semantics to Context

 The basic idea is that, while images from the same concept are expected to exhibit similar contextual co-occurrences, this is not likely for ambiguity co-occurrences.
-Although the "street scene" of Fig. 3 contains some patches that could also be attributed to the "bedroom" concept, it is unlikely that this will hold for most images of street scenes.
-By definition, ambiguity co-occurrences are accidental; otherwise they would reflect common semantics of the two concepts and would be contextual co-occurrences.
-Thus, while impossible to detect from a single image, stable contextual cooccurrences should be detectable by joint inspection of all SMNs derived from the images of a concept.
+Although the "street scene" of Figure 3 contains some patches that could also be attributed to the "bedroom" concept, it is unlikely that this will hold for most images of street scenes.
+By definition, ambiguity co-occurrences are accidental, otherwise they would reflect common semantics of the two concepts, and would be contextual co-occurrences.
+Thus, while impossible to detect from a single image, stable contextual co-occurrences should be detectable by joint inspection of all SMNs derived from the images of a concept.

 This is accomplished by extending concept modeling by one further layer of semantic representation.
-As illustrated in Fig. 4, each concept w is modeled by the probability distribution of the SMNs derived from all training images in its training set, $\mathcal{D}w$ .
+As illustrated in Figure 4, each concept w is modeled by the probability distribution of the SMNs derived from all training images in its training set, $\mathcal{D}w$ .
 We refer to this SMN distribution as the contextual model for w.
 If $\mathcal{D}w$ is large and diverse, this model is dominated by the stable properties of the features drawn from concept w.
 In this case, the features are SMNs and their stable properties are the true contextual relationships of w.
-Hence, concept models assign high probability to regions of the semantic space occupied by contextual cooccurrences, and small probability to those of ambiguity co-occurrences.
+Hence, concept models assign high probability to regions of the semantic space occupied by contextual co-occurrences, and small probability to those of ambiguity co-occurrences.

+Fig. 4.
+Learning the contextual model for the "street" concept, (5), on semantic space S, from the set of all training images annotated with "street".

 For example, since streets typically co-occur with buildings, the contextual model for "street" assigns high probability to SMNs that include both concepts.
-On the other hand, because "street" only co-occurs accidentally with "bedroom," SMNs including this concept receive low probability.
-Hence, representing images by their posterior distribution under contextual models emphasizes contextual co-occurrences while suppressing accidental coincidences due to ambiguity.
+On the other hand, because "street" only co-occurs accidentally with "bedroom", SMNs including this concept receive low-probability.
+Hence, representing images by their posterior distribution under contextual models emphasizes contextual co-occurrences, while suppressing accidental coincidences due to ambiguity.
 As a parallel to the nomenclature of the previous section, we refer to the posterior probabilities at this higher level of abstraction as contextual features, the probability vector associated with each image as a contextual multinomial distribution, and the space of such vectors as the contextual space.

-4.2 Contextual Concept Models
+B. Contextual Concept Models